Syria rebels struggle to advance in Aleppo offensive

 The rebels also threatened to confront locally-based Kurdish militant groups who they said they suspected of supporting Assad.

-They said the groups were linked to Kurdish Worker's Party (PKK) which has been fighting for autonomy in neighbouring Turkey.
+They said the groups were linked to Kurdish Worker's Party (PKK) which has been fighting for autonomy in neighboring Turkey.

 One rebel leader issued a warning to the Kurds through the Facebook page for the Tawheed Brigade, the largest rebel unit in Aleppo.